ile2807/postman-collection-tools/README.md

 - The `mev` command works with environment files, both the source and the output files ***are not*** collection files, but [Postman environment files](https://learning.postman.com/docs/sending-requests/managing-environments/)
 - `sourceCollections` is a substitute for `sourceFolder`.
 The commands that need these values at least one is mandatory (either or).
 It is useless to specify both, specifying `sourceCollections` overrides the `sourceFolder` value.
 - `clr` and `clv` are removing features from the `inputFile` and saves the cleaned up file in the `outputFile`
-- `arph` is self contained, it will not cause any problems if added and some values missing in the collection like the . `hashPassword`
+- `arph` is self contained, it will not cause any problems if added and some values missing in the collection like the`hashPassword`